alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 })
 ```

 If the letter is contained in the word, I must then check if it's in the correct position.
-I do this by simply splitting the solution word into each individual letter and checking if the current letter's index matches the solution's indexed letter.
+I split the solution word into each individual letter and check if the current letter's index matches the solution letter's index.
+If there is a match, I set `positionMatch` to `true`.

 ```typescript
  guess.forEach((letter, index) => {